 |Appointing Authority:||Town Manager per Amherst Home Rule Charter Section 3.3(c)|

 ● Nine (9) residents, some of whom shall have experience with one or more of the following areas: net zero energy building; energy efficient retrofits; climate change mitigation/advocacy/research; clean energy practice/policy/infrastructure; community choice energy; green infrastructure for climate adaptation; sustainable transportation; sustainable farming and forestry; waste reduction; and environmental or climate justice, and other relevant areas.

-- One (1) non-voting member: Town of Amherst Sustainability Coordinator
+- One (1) non-voting member: Town of Amherst Director of Sustainability

 The Energy and Climate Action Committee (ECAC) shall guide the Town in meeting its climate mitigation and resilience goals.

 Charge: The ECAC shall: